‘Lower than snakes***’: Lauren Boebert’s antics are catching up with her at home

-‘Lower than snakes***’: Lauren Boebert’s State of the Union antics are catching up with her right on her doorstep
+‘Lower than snakes***’: Lauren Boebert’s State of the Union antics are catching up with her at home

 The Colorado Congresswoman stepped up her knack for controversy this week while shouting at Joe Biden and turning her back on the Cabinet.
 But her antics are dividing her constituents along with the rest of the country, Western Coloradans tell Sheila Flynn